 Each product hypes its own best features and priorities, and if you’re after something very specific, you can probably figure out what you want without too much trouble.
 Knowing where to turn if you’re looking more generally is a bit trickier.
 If you want something pretty serious, and want a general workout with a lot of options, EA Sports Active is still probably your best bet.
 But, in my opinion, Wii Fit is still the winner when it comes to losing track of the fact that you’re doing some exercise.

 The sell of Wii Fit generally is not that you can give up your gym membership.
 The real plus to the thing is that you have a lot of weird games that you do a few minutes at a time, and you get a bit of exercise along the way.
+You can still choose the favourite out of your high quality tracksuits and enjoy your gym membership, with this being a little extra fun to top up your fitness level!
 There are bonuses in the way of things like yoga positions, and doing step routines, which are pretty much as valuable as you think they are.
 Doing the yoga is actually pretty cool, and offers a lot of stretching, relaxation, etc., but you’re either going to do yoga or not, and Wii Fit probably isn’t the deciding factor.
 That being said, practicing yoga through video games can help to spark a passion for this discipline that might not have emerged otherwise.
 For instance, a friend of mine who first discovered yoga through the Wii Fit is currently in the process of signing up for yoga teacher training in goa.
 Ultimately, as long as you are getting some exercise in a way that you enjoy, that is all that matters.